 Parkinson’s Disease (PD) impacts a person in many ways.
-Some of the hallmarks of PD are smallness and slowness of movement referred to as Bradykinesia and Hypokinesia and softness and slowness of speech.
+Some of the hallmarks of Parkinson’s Disease are smallness and slowness of movement referred to as Bradykinesia and Hypokinesia and softness and slowness of speech.

-LSVT BIG® and LSVT LOUD® are intensive, amplitude focused physical, occupational and speech therapy protocols which have been developed and scientifically researched over the past 25 years with funding from the National Institutes of Health (NIH).
+LSVT BIG® and LSVT LOUD® are intensive, amplitude focused physical, occupational and speech therapy protocols which have been developed and scientifically researched over the past 25 years.
 These protocols are specific to effecting the principle symptoms of Parkinson’s Disease which are smallness and slowness of movement and softness of voice and slow soft voice quality.

 LSVT BIG is a standardized treatment protocol that is customized to the unique goals of each person including both gross and fine motor skills.
 LSVT BIG can be adapted or progressed in order to meet each person’s needs across a range of disease severity and presenting impairments.

 Research on LSVT BIG has documented improved ratings on tests of the motor functioning of people with Parkinson’s Disease including:

 - Faster walking with bigger steps